Updated: December 19, 2025

-This article introduces FPID in server-side deployment.
+This article introduces FPID in server-side tracking.

 What is FPID